wang-joseph/arknights-scraper/README.md

 ## Bugs

-- Searching "Ethan" will be missing a space
+- Searching "Ethan" - result will be missing a space in the description